My Quiet Kitchen

 How long do veggie burgers keep?

 Store jackfruit-black bean burgers in the refrigerator for up to 5 days.
-They may be reheated or enjoyed cold on salads or sandwiches.
+They can be reheated or enjoyed cold on salads or sandwiches.
 Or freeze the patties for up to 2 months.

 Top Tip

 Don't over-process the jackfruit-black bean mixture!
-The patties are best when you preserve some of the chunkiness and varying textures of the walnuts, black beans, onion, bell pepper, and jackfruit.
+The patties are best with some of the chunkiness and varying textures of the walnuts, black beans, onion, bell pepper, and jackfruit.

 close up of jackfruit veggie burger on a bun with toppings.